 Shirley joined Saffery Champness in 1992 and was made partner in April 2006.

 Over the past 10+ years Shirley has specialised in the renewable energy sector, advising on energy schemes ranging from small single turbine projects to some of the largest wind farm and hydro developments in the Highlands.
 Her energy-related work includes dealing with land leases, joint ventures with developers, in-house construction by land owners, and development partnerships, ranging from 15Kw to 114MW, using wind, hydro, solar and biomass technologies.

-Shirley is a regular speaker at seminars held by the Royal Institution of Chartered Surveyors.
-She has also spoken on capital taxes and accessing Inheritance Tax reliefs, developments in personal and business taxes and renewable energy issues to the Scottish Agricultural Law Society, ICAS, and at a number of seminars run by other professional firms.
+Shirley presents on capital gains tax and inheritance tax planning and reliefs, developments in personal and business taxes and renewable energy issues at seminars run in-house and by other professional firms.

-Additionally, Shirley is a regular contributor to a number of publications, including local and national newspapers, sector-targeted publications, in-house newsletters and briefings, on topics including renewable energy, taxation issues relating to agriculture and estate management and legislative changes which impact on businesses.
+Shirley is also a regular contributor to both in-house and external publications, including local and national newspapers, on topics including renewable energy, taxation issues relating to agriculture and estate management and legislative changes impacting on businesses.

-Shirley enjoys travelling the world to visit new rural places but is just as happy to holiday close to home, exploring mainland Scotland and the islands.
+She enjoys travelling the world to visit new, mainly rural, destinations but is just as happy to holiday close to home, exploring mainland Scotland and the islands.